 Photography policies can vary depending on the event and production company

-The Ho Chi Minh City Opera House, also known as the Saigon Opera House, stands as a historical and cultural landmark.
+The Saigon Opera House, also known as the Ho Chi Minh City Opera House, stands as a historical and cultural landmark.
 It showcases exquisite French colonial architecture while serving as a premier venue for opera, ballet, and artistic performances.
 Its preservation and ongoing use highlight the city's dedication to cultural heritage and contemporary arts.
 You can stay informed about events through the official website, cultural event calendars, social media, and local publications.
-If you are interested in the Ho Chi Minh City Opera House or any attractions in this city, book your Ho Chi Minh City tours with GTrip - Vietnam Travel Agency.
+For those planning Ho Chi Minh City Tours, GTrip - Vietnam Travel Agency offers great options to explore the Opera House and many other attractions.